cp2k/dbcsr/src/acc/libsmm_acc/tune/README.md

 Python version required: `python 3.6`

-If you are about to autotune parameters for a new GPU (i.e. a GPU for which there are no autotuned parameters yet), please first follow [the instructions for a new GPU](../README.md#adding-support-for-a-new-gpu-card).
+If you are about to autotune parameters for a new GPU (i.e. a GPU for which there are no auto-tuned parameters yet), please first follow [the instructions for a new GPU](../README.md#adding-support-for-a-new-gpu-card).

 ---

-### Autotuning procedure
+### Auto-tuning procedure

 #### 1. Go to the `libsmm_acc/tune` directory